 - 1. Request for Informal Adjudication: Informal Adjudication may be requested by a resident/fellow if a Program Director initiates an action (other than the actions that are subject to administrative probation in Section X.B or to review pursuant to Section XI.C below) that could significantly threaten a resident/fellow's intended career development, as determined solely by UAB.
 These actions include imposition of academic probation and requirements to repeat rotations or academic years.
 These actions do not include performance evaluations, which are in the sole discretion of the faculty completing the evaluations.
-To request Informal Adjudication, the resident/fellow must submit a written request to the Designated Institutional Official/Chair of Dean's Council for Graduate Medical Education ("Chair"), no later than five (5) days after imposition of the action.
-Failure to submit a written request within this time-period shall constitute a waiver of the resident/fellow's right to request an Informal Adjudication. - 2.
+To request Informal Adjudication, the resident/fellow must submit a written request to the Designated Institutional Official/Chair of Dean's Council for Graduate Medical Education ("Chair"), no later than five (5) days after imposition of the resident/fellow's right to request an Informal Adjudication. - 2.
 Informal Adjudication: The Informal Adjudication will be conducted by the DIO/Chair and will consist of a record review of the file and any materials submitted by the Program Director and resident/fellow.
 The DIO/Chair may, in her/his sole discretion, choose to interview the resident/fellow and Program Director and to consult with any other individual deemed appropriate.
 The DIO/Chair will issue a written decision that will constitute UAB's final decision and is not subject to appeal.